Halicade/StarWarsAnimalCollection/README.md

 **The release of RimWorld 1.6 added improved support for [Asset Bundles](https://github.com/emipa606/AssetBuilder/blob/main/README.md)**.
 To avoid doubling the size of the mod, it was re-released using only Asset Bundles, you can find the previous version of this mod [here](https://steamcommunity.com/sharedfiles/filedetails/?id=2903582351).

+If you want to set what dinos can spawn in each biome, please use [Choose Wild Animal Spawns](https://steamcommunity.com/sharedfiles/filedetails/?id=2564042934)

 ## Very large update!